choojun/sas/README.md

 [P7a4.sas](https://github.com/choojun/sas/blob/main/P7a4.sas) How to do correlation analysis with plot

+[P7b1.sas](https://github.com/choojun/sas/blob/main/P7b1.sas) How to do regression analisys

-[P7b1.sas](https://github.com/choojun/sas/blob/main/P7b1.sas) How to do regression analisys with simple random sampling
+[P7b2.sas](https://github.com/choojun/sas/blob/main/P7b2.sas) How to do regression analisys with simple random sampling

-[P7b2.sas](https://github.com/choojun/sas/blob/main/P7b2.sas) How to do regression analysis with stratified sampling
+[P7b3.sas](https://github.com/choojun/sas/blob/main/P7b3.sas) How to do regression analysis with stratified sampling

-[P7b3.sas](https://github.com/choojun/sas/blob/main/P7b3.sas) How to do regression analysis
+[P7b4.sas](https://github.com/choojun/sas/blob/main/P7b4.sas) How to do regression analysis

 [P7c1.sas](https://github.com/choojun/sas/blob/main/P7c1.sas) How to do Chi-Square analisys with cross-tabulation table